MatthewYee92/Git-Finder/README.md

-Git-Finder, another solution to view a persons Github on the go!
+## Software Engineer Finder

+App to search for and hire software engineers for your project.
+You can also view their work on Github.

 ## ToDos